DigitalCommons/mykomap-monolith/docs/deployment.md

    accessible to the Apache user.
 (Typically this means that `~$USER` home directory has the "execute" flag set allowing the `www-data` user group or global access; perhaps by `chmod ~$USER a+x`.)
+ - The user has had linger mode enabled (`loginctl enable-linger
+   $USER`) to ensure that its DBUS session starts on boot, for use by user-mode systemd services.

 The steps: